pigna90/linuxcounter_stats/README.md

 This is a project made for educational purpose for the course of Visual Analytics ( University of Pisa ) 2015/16.
 Is based on data collected from [LinuxCounter].
 The purpose of this project is to show a simple use of [D3.js] applied to data analysis.

 ### Links
-The website is online at this link: http://linuxcounterstats.altervista.org/
+The website is online at this link (please, use Chrome): http://linuxcounterstats.altervista.org/

 ### Author
 [Alessandro Romano]